 Whether your visit is temporary or long-term, we hope you'll enjoy all of the things our installation and the local area have to offer.

-Fort Lee celebrated its Centennial in 2017, marking 100 years since its establishment in 1917.
+The post celebrated its Centennial in 2017, marking 100 years since its establishment in 1917.
 The post is situated alongside the Tri-Cities of Virginia – Petersburg, Colonial Heights and Hopewell – as well as the counties of Chesterfield, Dinwiddie and Prince George.
 The Army garrison shares many similarities with its neighbors.
-Beyond its primary mission of training sustainment Soldiers, Fort Lee is a community, a workplace and a home to hundreds of military families.
+Beyond its primary mission of training sustainment Soldiers, Fort Gregg-Adams is a community, a workplace and a home to hundreds of military families.

-The daily population of Fort Lee now averages more than 28,000 and includes members from all branches of the military service, their families, government civilians and contractors.
-Furthermore, as many as 70,000 troops will pass through Fort Lee’s classrooms each year, making it the third largest training site in the Army.
+The daily population of Fort Gregg-Adams now averages more than 29,000 and includes members from all branches of the military service, their families, government civilians and contractors.
+Furthermore, as many as 70,000 troops will pass through Fort Gregg-Adams’s classrooms each year, making it the third largest training site in the Army.
 These are the most significant statistics of all.
-Fort Lee fully recognizes its tremendous responsibility and the privilege to provide the most comprehensive training and quality of life services possible for the members of the military family who pass through its gates.
+Fort Gregg-Adams fully recognizes its tremendous responsibility and the privilege to provide the most comprehensive training and quality of life services possible for the members of the military family who pass through its gates.

-Fort Lee welcomes you.
+Fort Gregg-Adams welcomes you.
 We hope you will find your visit, your training or your assignment rewarding.

-To reporting personnel: we are proud to call you a member of “Team Lee.”
+To reporting personnel: we are proud to call you a member of "Team Gregg-Adams."

-The U.S. Army Garrison, Fort Lee Command Team
+The U.S. Army Garrison, Fort Gregg-Adams Command Team

 Col. James D. Hoyman, Commander

 Command Sgt.
 Maj.
 Tamisha Love, Garrison CSM